Ank77r/Ank77r/README.md

 # 🚀 About Me

+🚀 About Me

-- 🎓 Final Year B.Tech Computer Science Engineering Student
+🎓 Final Year B.Tech CSE Student

-- 💻 Frontend Developer passionate about building modern and responsive web applications.
+💻 Frontend Developer passionate about building modern and responsive web applications.

-- 🐍 Python Developer with an interest in automation and intelligent software.
+🐍 Python Developer with an interest in automation.

-- 🤖 Exploring Machine Learning and Reinforcement Learning through practical projects.
+🤖 Exploring Machine Learning and
+Reinforcement Learning.

-- 🛰️ Former DRDO Research Intern.
+🛰 Former DRDO Research Intern.

+🎨 Passionate about UI/UX,
-- 🎨 Interested in UI/UX Design, 3D Design and Creative Development.
+3D Design and Creative Development.
-- 🌱 Currently learning Full-Stack Development and expanding my AI knowledge.

 ---

 # 🛠️ Tech Stack